tide-foundation/tidecloak-gettingstarted/README.md

 This developer guide will take you through the minimal steps to build your own Single-Page React application, secured with TideCloak -  **all in under 10 minutes** .

 TideCloak gives you a plug and play tool that incorporates all the concepts and technology discussed [in this series](https://tide.org/blog/rethinking-cybersecurity-for-developers).
-It allows you to manage your web users' roles and permissions - It's an adaptation of Redhat's open-source KeyCloak, one of the most robust, powerful and feature-rich Identity and Access Management system.
+It allows you to manage your web users' roles and permissions - It's an adaptation of Redhat's open-source [Keycloak](https://keycloak.org), one of the most robust, powerful and feature-rich Identity and Access Management system.
 But best of all it's secured by Tide's Cybersecurity Fabric so no-one holds the keys to the kingdom.

 ## Prerequisites